 Figure 5: Among some citizenships, higher percentages of minors were associated with higher percentages of women (top right)

 The demographic profiles of asylum applicants varied by country of origin.
 Figure 5 illustrates the demographic profiles of the 25 main citizenships of origin.
-Applicants from Bangladesh, Pakistan, Algeria, Mali, Morocco, Sudan, Guinea and Palestine were mostly male adults (Fig. 5 – pink).
-Syrian, Iraqi, Eritrean and Russian applicants and applicants with unknown nationality were both more gender balanced and with more minors, possibly indicating a higher proportion of families (Fig. 5 – green).
+Applicants from Bangladesh, Pakistan, Algeria, Mali, Morocco, Sudan, Guinea and Palestine were mostly male adults (Figure 5 – pink).
+Syrian, Iraqi, Eritrean and Russian applicants and applicants with unknown nationality were both more gender balanced and with more minors, possibly indicating a higher proportion of families (Figure 5 – green).
 For these citizenships, a higher share of female applicants usually corresponded to a higher proportion of children.

 Venezuelans, Colombians and Georgians lodged increasing numbers of applications in 2018, but importantly they were also exempt from a visa requirement to enter the Schengen Area.
-Venezuelan applicants had the highest percentage of females among applicants, suggesting they often applied as family groups (Fig. 5 – blue).
+Venezuelan applicants had the highest percentage of females among applicants, suggesting they often applied as family groups (Figure 5 – blue).
 Their demographic profile was very similar to Ukrainian, Congolese and Colombian applicants, the latter of which had the most significant relative increase compared to 2017 among the main citizenships of origin.
 Nigerian, Ivoirian, Georgian, Iranian, Albanian and Turkish citizenship groups had also relatively large shares of female applicants, but fewer minors.
 Within this profile, Turkish applicants had the highest share of minors, but not exceeding 30 %.

 110 UNHCR, Syria Regional Refugee Response, Inter-agency Information Sharing Portal.